dmurfet/mf/README.md

 At this point you can start cutting and pasting into the Singular shell from the files in the folder `examples` of this repository.
 In `examples/examples.txt` and `examples/blow-example.txt` you will find examples relating to defect fusion (i.e. functors between categories of matrix factorisations) while in `examples/linkhom-example.txt` you will find examples of Khovanov-Rozansky homology calculations.

-Here is an example from `examples.txt` which shows the canonical way to compute fusions using the library:
+Here is an extract from `examples.txt` which shows the canonical way to compute fusions using the library:

 ```
 ////////////////////////////////////////////////